tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Thu Jul 05 2007

-Russel Koch (a 34-year-old White wealthy college dropout) entered a church, ready to deliver a speech to religious people.
+Russel Koch (a 34-year-old white wealthy college dropout) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Russel Koch had extensive experience in preaching his views to theists.
 He was not afraid.
 As Russel Koch entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Russel Koch used scientific information to make the claim that the universe is controlled by a magical force called 'Karma'.
 Russel Koch argued that Karma was an impersonal force that can only be understood as a part of nature, similar to that of gravity.